With no bubble in place, football season, college and NFL, in jeopardy with rising COVID rates

 Vanderbilt determined it would not have enough players to safely play at Missouri after COVID limited them to 56 scholarship players in a 41-7 loss to South Carolina the previous week.

-Florida had to pause all football operations after 21 players tested positive for COVID-19 — days after the Gator coach, Dan Mullen, urged his school to “pack The Swamp” for the now-postponed LSU game.
+Florida had to pause all football operations after 21 players tested positive for COVID-19 — days after Gators coach Dan Mullen urged his school to “pack The Swamp” for the now-postponed LSU game.
 “The Swamp” is the nickname of Florida’s Ben Hill Griffin Stadium, with a capacity of 90,000.

 Yes, such lunacy is reflective of a lack of respect for the scourge of COVID that needs to be hammered out of existence.
 SEC commissioner Greg Sankey sent a memo to coaches and athletic directors last week warning that the season could be derailed without strict adherence to virus protocols.